Vampiro1/LCD_Artillery_x3/README.md

 * Or if your Klipper socket is called something else, replace `klippy_sock` string `"/home/pi/printer_data/comms/klippy.sock"` with the path and name of your klipper socket file.

-### Run the code
-Once the LCD touch screen is wired to the Raspberry Pi, Klipper socket API is enabled and the KlipperLCD class is configured according to your wiring you can fire up the code!

-    cd /home/pi/KlipperLCD
-    ln -sf /home/pi/KlipperLCD/firmware/141025usado.tft LCD.tft
-    python3 main.py

-Congratulations!
-You can now use the touch screen!

 ### Run KlipperLCD service at boot
 If the path of `main.py` is something else than `/home/pi/KlipperLCD/main.py` or your user is not `pi`.
 Open and edit `KlipperLCD.service` to fit your needs.